 Read more

-Informationen zum Autor Richard Hook was born in 1938 and trained at Reigate College of Art.
+Informationen zum Autor Dr Boris Rankov was born in 1954 and studied Classics and Ancient History at Oxford, where he also wrote his doctoral thesis on Roman military staff officers.
+He has held a Research Fellowship at Oxford and lectureships in the United States and Western Australia.
+While at Oxford, he rowed in six winning Boat Race crews and has, since 1988, been one of the rowing masters on the reconstructed Greek trireme Olympias.
+He is a Professor of Roman History at Royal Holloway, University of London.
+Richard Hook was born in 1938 and trained at Reigate College of Art.
 After national service with 1st Bn, Queen's Royal Regiment he became art editor of the much-praised magazine Finding Out during the 1960s.
 He earned an international reputation particularly for his deep knowledge of Native American material culture; and illustrated more than 30 Osprey titles.
 Richard's three children Adam, Jason, and Christa are all professionally active in various artistic disciplines.
 He died in 2010.
 Klappentext The Praetorian Guard of Imperial Rome was the power behind the throne, with the ability to make or break an emperor.
 As the main body of troops in Rome, they were the emperor's instrument to discourage plotting and rebellion and to crush unrest.
 The emperor's most immediate line of defence, they could also be his most deadly enemies.
 This book details the organization, dress and history of the Praetorian Guard from the time of the late Republic to the Guard's effective destruction at the battle of Milvian Bridge in AD 312.
 Numerous illustrations vividly depict the uniforms and weaponry of this elite fighting unit.
-Zusammenfassung The Praetorian Guard of Imperial Rome was the power behind the throne! with the ability to make or break an emperor.
-As the main body of troops in Rome! they were the emperor's instrument to discourage plotting and rebellion and to crush unrest.
-The emperor's most immediate line of defence! they could also be his most deadly enemies.
-This book details the organization! dress and history of the Praetorian Guard from the time of the late Republic to the Guard's effective destruction at the battle of Milvian Bridge in AD 312.
-Numerous illustrations vividly depict the uniforms and weaponry of this elite fighting unit.
-Inhaltsverzeichnis Introduction · Origins of the Guard · Organisation · The Julo-Claudians · From Vitellus to Hadrian · The 2nd and 3rd centuries · Uniforms and equipment...
+Zusammenfassung This book details the organization, dress and history of the Praetorian Guard from the time of the late Republic to the Guard's effective destruction at the battle of Milvian Bridge in AD 312.
+Inhaltsverzeichnis Introduction Origins of the Guard Organisation The Julio-Claudians From Vitellus to Hadrian The 2nd and 3rd centuries Uniforms and equipment ...